Stay comfortable throughout your cancer treatment.

 - Help coordinating care at home and with other community resources.
 Community resources can make it possible for you to receive care at home.
 We can help you find services that support your treatment needs, and coordinate symptom management and psychosocial support plans with community resources, such as Henry Ford at Home or others.

 - Assistance with Advance Care Planning.
 We encourage everyone to complete an Advance Directive Form, so your advocate and medical wishes are in writing and will be followed even if you should become unable to make your own medical decisions.
-Our palliative medicine team can assist you if you have any questions about Advance Care Planning.
+Ask a member of your palliative medicine care team if you have any questions about advance care planning, or register for the Advance Care Planning 101 virtual class, available monthly.

 Cancer and pain